dxw/playbook/src/tech/web-accessibility.md

 ---
 ## Why web accessibility matters

-Everyone experiences disability in some form throughout their life including permanent, temporary and situational types of disability.
+test test test Everyone experiences disability in some form throughout their life including permanent, temporary and situational types of disability.
 This is why it matters that everything we create for the web is as easy to use as possible so that no one is excluded from using a website because of their disability.